nanobox-io/nanobox-docs/source/scaling/bunkhouse.html.md

 Components inside of a bunkhouse server cannot be scaled individually.
 Only the bunkhouse server itself can be scaled.

 ##### Limited Bunkhouse Scalability
 Bunkhouse servers can only be [scaled vertically](#), meaning you can only adjust what resources are available to the server.
-Bunkhouse servers cannot be redundant.

 ##### No Redundancy
 Components on a bunkhouse server and the bunkhouse server itself can not be redundant.